Quantitative Survey

 Petco: Designing a support system for the new pet parent's journey

 Petco identified a gap in the market for new pet parents and turned to us for insights and innovative solutions.
-Recognizing the critical role their employees play as first points of contact, they expanded the project to include staff perspectives.
+Recognizing the critical role their employees play as the first point of contact, they expanded the project to include staff perspectives.

 PROJECT OVERVIEW